dabit3/next.js-cdk-amplify-workshop/README.md

 Next, click on the User Pool that starts with __cdkbloguserpool__. _Be sure that you are in the same region in the AWS Console that you created your project in, or else the User Pool will not show up_

-In this dashboard, click __Users and groups__ to create a new user. _Note that you do not need to input a phone number to create a new user:_
+In this dashboard, click __Users and groups__ to create a new user.

+> Note that you do not need to input a phone number to create a new user.

 ![Create a new user](images/cognito_create_user.png)